catherinewang99/2pimagingAnalysis/README.md

 ## class Session (session.py)
 Session stores most of the core pre-processing and basic analysis functions to look at a single session's neural data combined with behavioral data.
-Accompanied by selectivityAnalysis python file.
+Accompanied by selectivityAnalysis python file and plotNeurons.py file for more simple plotting.
+QCwithGuangdata.py also uses session to compare datasets.

 ### Functions
 | Pre-processing functions        ||